It is easier to love humanity as a whole than to love one’s neighbor–Eric Hoffer

 I wondered if anyone loved her.

 Then I started noticing her shuffling along our block.
-The second or third time I looked out the window and spotted her shambling self, I pointed her out to Groom.
+The second or third time I looked out the window and spotted her shambling self, I pointed her out to Byron.

-He responded, “Yea, she lives across the street, kitty-corner, in the house on the triple lot.
+He responded, “Yeah, she lives across the street, kitty-corner, in the house on the triple lot.
 She’s walking home.”

 Eventually, a few of the neighbors who had known Jackie before her deepest descent into mental illness learned more.
 I caught one neighbor as she carried a huge styrofoam container of warm food across the street.
 “I try to check in with Jackie sometimes.
 She told me today she’s really hungry and hasn’t eaten for a few days.”
 Then the family on the end of the block gained enough entrance to the house to realize that things needed to change.
 The city was alerted; support services were called into action.
 The husband was given a place in a home that could provide the medical care he required.
 Jackie started sleeping in his room, on the floor, so that she could eat his meals.
 The rest of the time, she and her plastic bags roamed the streets.